rchiba/rchiba.github.com/_posts/2014-05-03-how-to-recruit-engineers-in-san-francisco.md

 ## Conclusion

-You are doing yourself a disservice if you're not putting your full effort into recruiting if you're looking to expand your team.
-It's better to do things thoroughly once than to lukewarmly recruit for a longer period of time.
+If you're looking to expand your team, you have to recruit like a pro.
+It's better to do things thoroughly from the get-go than to lukewarmly recruit for a longer period of time.
 Follow the tips above, and finding an engineer in San Francisco shouldn't be as impossible as everyone says.